devinus/poolboy/README.md

   placed first or last in the line of available workers.
 Default is `lifo`.
 - `overflow_ttl`: time in milliseconds you want to wait before removing overflow workers.
 Useful when it's expensive to start workers.
 Default is 0.
+- `checkin_callback`: Optionally supply a function that accepts the following options {Pid, normal} | {Pid, owner_death}.
+This can be used to perform health checks on a worker or to reset connections if needed.
+The expected return values are keep | kill atoms where poolboy will keep or terminate the worker before checkin.
+If not in overflow state kill will start a new worker.

 ## Pool Status
 Returns : {Status, Workers, Overflow, InUse}